-WASHINGTON, D.C. – With gas prices rapidly on the rise due to political instability abroad, U.S. Sen. Sherrod Brown (D-OH) held a news conference call today where he called on U.S. Secretary of State Hillary Clinton to push Organization for Petroleum Exporting Countries (OPEC) to increase production levels.
-Following the call, Brown released an analysis demonstrating the rise in Ohio gas prices in recent months.
+CINCINNATI, OH – With gas prices rapidly on the rise due to political instability abroad, U.S. Sen. Sherrod Brown (D-OH) held a news conference at the Ramco Norwood Marathon Station in Norwood today where he called on U.S. Secretary of State Hillary Clinton to push Organization for Petroleum Exporting Countries (OPEC) to increase production levels.
+Brown was joined by Chris Odeh, owner of the Ramco Norwood Marathon Station.

 “For small business owners, high gas prices don’t mean high profits; instead, it cuts into already razor thin margins.
 Our recovering economy is at risk of being undermined by artificially high oil prices – whether from rampant oil speculation from investors, or a lack of production by OPEC,” Brown said.
 “That’s why I’ve urged Secretary of State Clinton to push OPEC to increase its production to levels that ensure fair prices for consumers – and a stronger road to our economic recovery.
 Increased production will not only allow for our recovery to continue, it will also send a positive signal to the global marketplace.”